JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/_index.md

 +++
-description = "HomotopyContinuation.jl is a Julia package for solving systems of polynomial equations by numerical homotopy continuation." title = "HomotopyContinuation.jl" draft = false
+description = "A package for the numerical solution of systems of polynomial equations." title = "HomotopyContinuation.jl" draft = false
 +++